MLHale/nebraska-gencyber-modules/2021/phishing/url-analysis.md

 **Right Click** on links #9 and #10 and select `Open Link in New Tab`.
 Switch to the new tab.

-When you visit these links, the destination appears to be wellsfargo.com.
-Even the URL appears to be wellsfargo.com.
+When you visit these links, the destination appears to be example.com and wellsfargo.com.
+On #10 even the URL appears to be wellsfargo.com.
 But a few things are off.
 The protocol is different and there are additional characters (`<`, `...` and `,`) that you would not normally see.
 Now click in the URL bar and navigate to the right of the URL using arrow keys.
 You will notice a bunch of text.
 Copy the entire URL (`crtl+a` and then `crtl+c`) and paste it in Notepad.

 > ![trickyurls](img/dataURL.png)

 This is a [Data URL](https://en.wikipedia.org/wiki/Data_URI_scheme) that allows specifying small files inline within HTML documents.
 Typically this is used to includes images in HTML document.
 Turns out that browsers will also render this URL as an HTML page.
 All the content needed to render the html page is right within the URL itself!
+Try to paste the link in the browser and see what it does.

 In this link we have embedded enough spaces between the place holder text and the real content such that a user can be fooled into believing the website is being loaded from the displayed domain name.
 This URL was generated by scraping all the HTML from wellsfargo.com, including embedded images, and encoding it within the Data URL.
 We could have just as easily included some malicious javascript in here to steal any username and password entered.

+Most recently browsers have taken steps to block these URLs from being loaded when directly clicked.
+You have to either paste the data URI into the URL bar or open in a new tab for it to be rendered.

 ### Link #11